Analysis of Multiple Long-Run Relations in Panel Data Models: Monte Carlo Evidence

 We investigate small sample properties of the proposed PME estimator with Monte Carlo experiments using both VARMA(1,1) and VAR(1) designs, with and without interactive time effects.
 The designs we consider are all special cases of the general linear model (\ref{Grep}).
 We set $m=3$, and generate the $3\times 1$ vector $\mathbf{w}_{it}$ as $I(1)$ variables under three scenarios: non-cointegration, $r_{0}=0$, and $r_{0}=1$ and $r_{0}=2$ cointegrating relations.
 We consider sample size combinations, $ T=(20,50,100) $ and $n=(50,500,1000,3000)$, and report results for $q=2$ and $q=4$ (sub-samples), which are in line with our conjecture of setting $q$ in line with the $\max (2,T^{1/3})$ rule.
 See Section \ref{qchoice}.

-When $r_{0}=1$, there are a range of alternative estimators of the cointegrating relation in the literature that we can use for comparison, most of which assume the direction of long run causality is known.
-To accommodate existing estimators, we distinguish between experiments based on long run causal ordering.
-The PME estimator does not require the direction of long run causality to be known.
+When $r_{0}=1$, there are a range of alternative estimators of the cointegrating relation in the literature that we can use for comparison, most of which assume the direction of long-run causality is known.
+To accommodate existing estimators, we distinguish between experiments based on long-run causal ordering.
+The PME estimator does not require the direction of long-run causality to be known.
 When $r_{0}>1$, to the best of our knowledge, there are no obvious alternative estimators of $r_{0}$ and the associated cointegrating relations in the panel cointegration literature that we can use.
 Accordingly, for the purpose of comparison, we report results using a mean group version of Johansen's maximum likelihood procedure, whereby we estimate $r_{0}$ and associated cointegrating vectors (if any), for all individual units in the panel separately, and report the frequency with which $r_{0}$ is selected by Johansen procedure across the $n$ units, and the mean group estimates of the cointegrating coefficients and their standard errors.

 Subsection \ref{DGPsubsection} outlines the data generating processes (DGPs).
 Subsection \ref{number} gives the results for estimates of $r_{0}$.
 Our results show near perfect performance for our proposed estimator of $ r_{0}$, even for samples as small as $T=20$ and $n=50$.
 This is in line with the theory developed in Section \ref{r_sel}.
-Subsection \ref{coefficients} reports the results for the cointegrating vectors assuming $r_{0}$ is known, which is justified considering the near perfect performance of our estimator of $r_{0}$.
-The MC results provide simulation evidence that the PME estimator performs well in panels with $n$ as large as $1,000$ and $T$ as small as $20$.
+Subsection \ref{coefficients} reports the results for the coefficients of the long-run relations assuming $ r_{0}$ is known, which is justified considering the near perfect performance of our estimator of $r_{0}$.
+The MC results provide simulation evidence that the PME estimator performs well in panels with $n$ as large as $1,000$ and $ T $ as small as $20$.